Reebonz Building goes on sale for undisclosed sum

 On the building's specifications, JLL Singapore senior director of capital markets Nicholas Ng noted that it has an "excellent configured area" with a large floor plate and a high ceiling of about 4.5m to 8m, allowing the user to easily optimise the space.

-JLL Singapore head of logistics and industrial capital markets Pamela Siow said the property would benefit users needing a place to move into and future expansion.
+JLL Singapore head of logistics and industrial capital markets Pamela Siow said the property would benefit users who need a place to move into and expand in the future.

 Reebonz had used the first, second and seventh storeys of the building, while other floors were occupied by tenants such as supply chain solutions firm Vallen Singapore and logistics company J&T Express.